 Park, N. & Peterson, C. (2008).
 Positive psychology and character strengths: Application to strengths-based school counseling.
 Professional School Counseling, 12(2): 85-92.

 The underlying idea behind the emphasis on strengths is that we get more of what we focus on.

 Here are some activities you could try to help children and young people recognise and develop their strengths:

-It will take them about 45 minutes to answer all the questions.
-Then they will get a rating of their top 5 strengths which are called ‘signature’ strengths.
-Discuss their top five strengths with them.
-Ask them to think about whether they agree that these are their top 5.
+It will take 15-20 minutes to answer all the questions.
+They will find out their top three strengths, then all the other strengths in order.
+Discuss their top strengths with them.
+Ask them to think about whether they agree that these are their top three.
 Ensure their understanding of these strengths by asking for examples of when they use each one in their lives.

 Don’t be surprised if appreciation, forgiveness, modesty and open-mindedness are low on their list.
 In general, children and young people will find these difficult - they will develop as they get older.

 You can do a number of different activities after a group of young people have completed the strengths questionnaire:

 This activity is about the character strength of kindness.
 It involves doing things for others with no motive other than being kind for its own sake.
 Doing something kind for others does not only help others, it helps us too by making us feel better about ourselves.

 Ask children and young people to think of things they can do for others.
 Tell them that it doesn’t matter whether it’s a big thing or a little thing - little things are just as important as big things.
 Talk to them later about what they did and how they felt about it.